wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

     click.echo('Contact deleted!')
 ```

-`null` is returned on successful deletion so we don\'t
+`null` is returned on successful deletion so we don't
 require to return `response`.
 The `request` is
 called directly, and a success message is shown afterwords.
 This can be
-done better but it\'ll do for now.
+done better but it'll do for now.

 ```shell
 (env) $ contacts delete Peter